NoCheatPlus/Docs/Development/Discussion/Design.md

 ## Block change tracking (pistons, redstone, digging, other).

-[CURRENT] Evaluate use of per-player block caches for fake entries.
-Idea: Set blocks to ign_passable+ground_height+ground+...

 To reduce false positives with pistons and to allow making doors much more safe we need to introduce some concept to track changed blocks and somehow account for them during all types of on-ground checking and passability checking, including ray-tracing.

 What we might track: